What does it take to start a small business?

 Applying is as easy as filling out an online form and paying a $15 fee.

-Veterans or spouses of veterans who own over 50% of the business can apply for the Veteran Small Business Award.
+Veterans or their spouses who own over 50% of the business can apply for the Veteran Small Business Award.
 With the goal to inspire, educate, and support veterans, businesses can receive up to $15,000 in grant funding.

-The NBMBAA scale-up pitch challenge is a competition where black-owned businesses can pitch their ideas to early-stage investors and venture capitalists.
+The NBMBAA scale-up pitch challenge is a competition that black-owned businesses can pitch their ideas to early-stage investors and venture capitalists.
 Three finalists compete in person before a panel of judges.

 Grant awards include a $50,000 Grand Prize, with additional top prizes for 2nd place ($10,000), 3rd place ($7,500), and the People’s Choice Award ($1,000).